Controlling cracks in concrete

 - Avoid, if possible, executing major household concreting projects on warm sunny days, dry days with low humidity, or cold and/or windy days.
-Heed the prevailing weather conditions: if the weather is forecast to be hot, dry or windy - dampen the subgrade (ground) and formwork before placing the concrete.
-Make sure the work is adequately prepared because there will be less time to place, compact, finish and cure the concrete in weather conditions described above.
+Heed the prevailing weather conditions.
+If the weather is forecast to be hot, dry or windy, dampen the subgrade (ground) and formwork before placing the concrete.
+Make sure the work is adequately prepared because there will be less time to place, compact, finish and cure the concrete in warmer weather.

 - The concrete MUST be finished correctly - from initial screeding to final finish; including properly positioned and constructed control joints.